-I was appointed as an Arts & Humanities Research Council Leadership Fellow in September 2012, one of six new senior posts nationwide linked to the direction of AHRC priority themes and cross-disciplinary programmes.
-I have responsibility for the Connected Communities programme, along with the other Connected Communities Leadership Fellow, Professor Keri Facer, University of Bristol.
-It’s been an exciting, prestigious responsibility, which was renewed in 2015 for a second three-year period.
-This short video, filmed on a visit to the Creative Citizens project team in Birmingham in December 2012, tells a little of some of the aims of the programme:
+I was appointed as an Arts & Humanities Research Council Leadership Fellow in September 2012, one of six new senior posts across the UK linked to the direction of AHRC priority themes and cross-disciplinary programmes.
+I had responsibility for the Connected Communities programme, along with the other Connected Communities Leadership Fellow, Professor Keri Facer, University of Bristol.
+It was an exciting, prestigious, and challenging responsibility, which was renewed in 2015 for a second three-year period.
+The post concluded in 2019.
+This short early video, filmed on a visit to the Creative Citizens project team in Birmingham in December 2012, tells a little of some of the aims of the programme:

 And here is a podcast Keri and I made a couple of months into the programme, late 2012, talking about what we thought Connected Communities would, or ought to, involve.

-Here are some of the main events I have been involved in organising for and with Connected Communities:
+Here are the main events I was involved in organising for and with the AHRC Connected Communities programme.

 - 2017: Punk in the Provinces symposium, Norwich Arts Centre